Bancopoli: Gianpiero Fiorani arrested, Fazio and Consorte resign

 On 15 December Giovanni Consorte, Unipol's chairman and chief executive, came under investigation by the prosecutor of Rome for stock manipulation, market manipulation, and obstruction relating to an inquiry into the inflation of BNL.
 CONSoB asserted that a pact existed between Unipol and Deutsche Bank.

 Fiorani, questioned on 17 December, made several admissions to accumulating 70 million euros at the expense of his clients.

-The Governor of Banca d'Italia, by now implicated in the inquiry and under a great deal of pressure from Italian parliament, resigned his commission on 19 December.
+The Governor of Banca d'Italia, by now implicated in the inquiry and under a great deal of pressure from the Italian parliament, resigned his commission on 19 December.
 His resignation was accepted by the high council of the central bank the next day.

 On 28 December Consorte was forced to relinquish control of Unipol as the list of allegations lengthened.
 According to the magistrates, Unipol would have aided Fiorani in the illegal inflation of Antonveneta and potentially received benefits from the intricate web of relationships woven with the other so-called furbetti del quartierino (?) for acquiring BNL.